Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 The multitenant store is registered as a singleton in the app's service collection.
 Access it via dependecy injection by including an `IMultiTenantStore` constructor parameter, action method parameter marked with `[FromService]`, or the `HttpContext.RequestServices` service provider instance.

-## IMultiTenantStore
+## IMultiTenantStore and Custom Stores
 All multitenant stores derive from `IMultiTenantStore` and must implement `TryAdd`, `TryRemove`, and `GetByIdentifierAsync` methods. `GetByIdentifierAsync` should return null if there is no suitable tenant match.

-A custom implementation of `IMultiTenantStore` can be configured by calling `WithStore<T>` or `WithStore` after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class.
-The templated version will use dependency injection and any passed parameters to construct the implementation instance.
-The non-templated version accepts a `Func<IServiceProvider, IMultiTenantStore>` factory method for even more customization.
+A custom implementation of `IMultiTenantStore` can be configured by calling `WithStore<TSore>`after `AddMultiTenant` in the `ConfigureServices` method of the `Startup` class.
+The first overload uses dependency injection along with any passed parameters to construct the implementation instance.
+The second overload accepts a `Func<IServiceProvider, TStore>` factory method for even more customization.
+The library internally decorates any `IMultiTenantStore` with a wrapper providing basic logging and exception handling.

 ```cs
 // Register a custom store with the templated method.